gov-cy/staging-govcy-design-system-docs/src/components/error_summary.md

 ---
 Use this component at the top of a page to summarise any errors a user has made.

-When a user makes an error, you must show both an error summary and an error message next to each answer that contains an error.
+When there is a validation error, you must show both an error summary and an error message next to each field that contains an error.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">